pmould-repositories/DaoCloud-Pro-Landing-Page/README.md

 	* Used Compass to watch files
 	* Set up Compass with the following steps:
 	  *   install node.js
-	  *   install compass using nodjs package manager
+	  *   install compass using nodejs package manager
-	  *   To watch a folder using compass use the follwing command:
+	  *   To watch a folder using compass use the following command:
 	    *   "sass --watch path/css-directoy"
 	    *TO slect the output file to convert the sass files use this command *"sass --watch path/css-directoy:path/sass-output-directory"